-Check fifth wheel (lower):
+- Check fifth wheel (lower).

-- Securely mounted to frame. - No missing or damaged parts. - Enough grease. - ➤ No visible space between trailer apron and fifth wheel plate. - Locking jaws around the shank, not the head, of the kingpin. - Fifth wheel release arm properly seated and safety latch/lock engaged.
+- Securely mounted to frame.

+- · No missing or damaged parts.

+- · Enough grease.

+- No visible space between upper and lower fifth wheel.

+- Locking jaws around the shank, not the head of kingpin.

+- Release arm properly seated and safety latch/lock engaged.

-Check fifth wheel (upper):
+- Check fifth wheel (upper).

-- Glide plate (apron) securely mounted to the trailer frame. - Kingpin not damaged. - Air and electric lines to trailer. - Electrical cord firmly plugged in and secured. - ➤ Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns. - All lines free from damage.
+- Glide plate securely mounted to trailer frame.

+- Kingpin not damaged.

+- · Air and electric lines to trailer.

+- Electrical cord firmly plugged in and secured.

+- Air-lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns.

+- All lines free from damage.

-Sliding fifth wheel:
+- Sliding fifth wheel.

-- Slide not damaged or parts missing.
+- · Slide not damaged or parts missing.

-- Properly greased.
+- · Properly greased.

 - All locking pins present and locked in place.

 - If air powered, no air leaks.

-- Check that fifth wheel is not so far forward that tractor frame will hit the landing gear, or the cab of the tractor hit the trailer during turns.
+- Check that fifth wheel is not so far forward that the tractor frame will hit landing gear, or cab will hit the trailer, during turns.

-Landing Gear:
+Landing Gear